Our Big List of 50 Indoor Activities for Kids in Dubai

 Let your little one put on some socks and slide around the house floors as though they're skating on ice.

-Twister: Get in a good stretch by playing a game of twister.
+Get in a good stretch by playing a game of twister.
 Don’t have the game?
-Make your own by taping construction paper circles on the floor.
+Make your own by taping different coloured paper circles on the floor.

 23. Put on a fashion runway